StackExchange/stack-blog/README.md

 **Writing your post**

 Everything following the second set of three dashes in your post markdown file will be the content of your post.
 We use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to format the post.

+**Uploading Images**

+Adding images to your post requires you to upload the image and use the URL in your markdown.
+If you are a developer, you can go ahead and add images to the `images` folder in this repository and access it that way.

+If you are not a developer, we have a Stack Exchange Imgur account that you can use to upload images, then use the URL of the uploaded image in your post.

 **Adding tags**